Epic Games Store: Storefront and software

 The Epic Games Store is a storefront for games available via the web and built into Epic Games' launcher application.
 Both web and application allow players to purchase games, while through the launcher the player can install and keep their games up to date.

 Epic's newer games will be exclusively available through its store and the company plans to fund developers to release exclusively through their store, using revenue guarantees to developers that opt for this, with Epic paying the difference should a game underperform.
-For other developers, Epic takes a 12% share of revenue, the rest going to the developer, and for any games developed using the Unreal Engine, Epic forgoes the 5% revenue-based fee for those games sold through their storefront.
+For other developers, Epic takes a 12% share of revenue, the rest going to the developer, and for any games developed using Unreal Engine, Epic forgoes the 5% revenue-based fee for those games sold through their storefront.
 After paying for content delivery and other services, Epic's profit is about 5% of gross revenue, though, with economies of scale, this could increase to 6–7%.
 By Epic's calculations, the storefront's commission was sufficient to be profitable.
 Starting in June 2025, Epic will not take any revenue cut for a game with under $1 million in sales, after which it will take its normal 12% cut on further sales.